Yoga & Relaxation for Teens

 Ages: 12-18 years

-Under the guidance of Edna Reinhardt, teens will explore the connection between mind, body, and breath.
-Edna formally began her yoga and dance journey in 1975, studying with Dorothea Mangiamele, founder of Mangala Studios, whose integration of music and movement left a lasting impression on her teaching.
+Edna formally began her yoga journey in 1975, studying with Dorothea Mangiamele, founder of Mangala Studios, whose integration of music and movement left a lasting impression on her teaching.
 Over the years, this practice has guided Edna through her work with children and teenagers.

 What to Expect:

-Mindful Movement: Explore a range of poses that build strength, flexibility, and alignment.
+• Mindful Movement: Poses and sequences that build strength, flexibility, and alignment.

-Emotional Resilience: Develop tools for stress relief and emotional regulation.
+• Emotional Resilience: Practices that support stress relief and balance.

 What to Wear: